 RECOVERY & REST

 Sara says, “If you or anyone else needs a reminder – sometimes our bodies become overwhelmed with infection or sickness.
-That is when focusing all our strength on elevating, recovery, and fueling right is our ‘going hard.’
-Having lymphedema doesn’t mean I am a weak person.
+That is when focusing all our strength on elevating, recovering, and fueling right is our ‘going hard.’
+Having lymphedema doesn’t mean I am weak.
 Recovery and rest have been some of the hardest lessons to learn as an adult.
-We are complicated creatures that can look good but feel terrible or look awful but feel amazing.
+We are complicated creatures that can look good but feel terrible but feel amazing.
 I’ve learned to watch David Goggins only a little if I’m supposed to take it easy; if your body is going in and out of cycles of aching and fatigue – it probably is not the time to be inspired for a run, but instead some solid sleep.
 Remember, you absolutely can continue loving your life ♥️ even if you aren’t going as hard as you can every day.”

 THE STRENGTH TO CARRY ON